 Zero Hunger by 2030 – this sustainable development goal provides the road map for Welthungerhilfe’s work because a world without hunger is a human right that we can implement.
-In 2018, Welthungerhilfe once again worked hard to get closer to this goal.
-During the past year, the organisation saw some personnel and structural changes.
-Mathias Mogge has taken over the leadership of Welthungerhilfe as Secretary General, and Marlehn Thieme has started as the new President.
+In 2019, Welthungerhilfe once again worked hard to move closer to this goal.
+The amount of funding and the number of projects increased in 2019 compared to 2018.

 Support for 10.5 million people

 In 2019 alone, Welthungerhilfe supported around 10.5 million people with its 499 overseas projects in 36 countries.
 In real terms, that means: Many people now harvest more and can therefore improve their diets.
 They now have clean drinking water or toilets at home, which leaves them less susceptible to illness.
 Others are earning or producing more and can begin an education.
 For the children, Welthungerhilfe's support means a chance of improved physical and mental development.